EBN Basic Training

 In the next few days, I'll be showing you how to best utilize Easy Blog Networks.
 Before we do that, make sure to whitelist firstname.lastname@example.org because you might receive important emails that will require action.

 Now let's start with adding your first blog.

 Adding your first blog is a really straightforward task.
-Just enter your domain (it needs to be registered), Blog Title and Blog Network (keep default for your first blog).
+Just enter your domain (it needs to be registered), Blog Title, and Blog Network (keep the default for your first blog).

 Blog Networks are not just simple tags or categories.
 Blogs are deployed to different servers based on their set network.
 Changing networks means moving blogs to different servers, so make sure you do it right from the beginning.

 If you need more information, see video tutorials for adding a blog and setting Blog Networks on our help center.
 If you have issues with a blog, make sure to use our Report Problem button.